LIFE STORY

 Meanwhile, the Australian dollar remained over-valued (we were still in the post-oil shock resources boom), making it even more unlikely that new high-tech or even mid-tech industries could emerge without some tariff protection.

-In this situation simple economic rationality demanded that to the extent the currency was over-valued due to booming resource exports, then manufacturing industries, high-tech or not, had every right to receive the level of protection needed to match the degree to which the currency was overvalued.
+In this situation, simple economic rationality demanded that to the extent the currency was over-valued due to booming resource exports, then manufacturing industries, high-tech or not, had every right to receive the level of protection needed to match the degree to which the currency was overvalued.

-So if the dollar was fifty percent over-valued, then a substantial tariff was both needed and justified, simply to level the playing field.
+So if the dollar was fifty percent over-valued, then a substantial import tariff was both needed and justified, simply to level the playing field.

-(The ‘level playing field’ was a concept much used by rationalists in the Australian economic debate.)
+The ‘level playing field’ was a concept much used by rationalists in the Australian economic debate.

 But those rationalists found it very hard to accept there was a problem with over-valued exchange rates.